PUBLIC LIBRARY: AN AMERICAN COMMONS

 The Global Library Project seeks to document, in photographs and videos, the important role of public libraries throughout the world in engaging and supporting an informed citizenry.
 By providing unrestricted access to information, offering literacy and educational support, and advocating for free and uncensored speech, the shared commons of a public library is one of the last non-commercial public spaces we have in our increasingly privatized global society.
 Of particular interest to the project is how social, cultural, historic and political issues have shaped a library’s role in the community.
 Work from the project will be presented in a series of traveling exhibitions, videos, public programs, lectures, and publications.

 This project grew out of Robert Dawson’s 18-year “The Public Library: An American Commons”—a photographic project published as The Public Library: A Photographic Essay by Princeton Architectural Press in 2014.
 Dawson’s earlier work focused on the shared commons of the landscape and environment of the American West, and on global water issues.
 He then applied this concept of a shared responsibility to a documentation of the American public library system.
 He is now taking what he learned from the American public library project and, with his team, use photography as a lens to investigate social, cultural and political issues in several European countries, and to encourage communities to support and advocate for public libraries and other community-owned public spaces.
 Along with Ellen Manchester, co-director and curator and Walker Dawson, videographer, researcher and coordinator they traveled this summer of 2016 to Belgium, Holland, France, Switzerland, Germany, Poland, Ukraine and Moscow.
 Special attention was given to the role of European libraries in assimilating the large numbers of refugees fleeing poverty and war.
+Recently, Dawson was awarded a 2018 - 2019 Fulbright Global Scholar Fellowship.
+It allowed him to travel with Ellen Manchester to photograph the role of libraries throughout Greece, Italy and Israel.
 In the future the project will explore other regions of Europe, Africa, Asia, the Middle East, Oceana, South and Central America and Canada.

 “Who knows where the emerging new commons will take us?
 But Robert Dawson shows us in this collection what is at stake: when a library is open, no matter its size or shape, democracy is open, too.”
 Bill Moyers